TheAlgorithms/Python/CONTRIBUTING.md

 - If you have modified/added documentation work, make sure your language is concise and contains no grammar mistake.

+- Update the README file if you have added any new algorithm.
+Only entry corresponding to the algorithm is to be made, not need to add sample data, test files or solutions to problems like Project Euler, in the README.

 - Add a corresponding explanation to [Algorithms-Explanation](https://github.com/TheAlgorithms/Algorithms-Explanation) (Optional but recommended).

 - Most importantly,